trstlabs/intento/docs/docs/using-flows/from-connected-chain.md

 ## For DAOs

 Setting up an flow on a connected chain can be particularly useful for DAOs.
 Using this middleware, DAOs can now automate tasks not only on their chain but also on any chain connected to Intento.
 What can DAO's do with this?
-DAOs can automate periodic token swaps, payroll, payment in installments amongst other scheduled flows.
+DAOs can orchestrate periodic token swaps, payroll, payment in installments amongst other scheduled flows.
 These flows can be performed in one proposal, which normally require periodically voting on individual proposals.
 This normally requires manual flow from the proposer and DAO participants.

 ## ICS20 Middleware